What are DAOs in the Web3 world? How are they built and operated?14 Jan 2022

 The painful truth is, due to that loop in the smart contract, hackers have managed to steal around 3.6m of ETH which was equal to ~ $70 M at the time of June 2016.

-That exploit was called the “recursive call” due to the hacker’s ability to address the smart contract of The DAO requesting giving back the Ether in the time gap before the balance could be even displayed.
+That exploit was called the “recursive call” due to the hacker’s ability to address the smart contract of The DAO requesting to give back the Ether in the time gap before the balance could be even displayed.

 Analyzing the possible reasons for this exploit, it was clear that in the very beginning of creating The DAO, the developers just couldn’t foresee this exploit.
 So they didn’t consider critical that bug of the smart contract when the token balance was displayed only after processing and sending the ETH amount to a different address.